A Type of Treasure Trove

 The Gentle Author and designer David Pearson have launched a new book.
 One which celebrates illustration, words, typography, print and design.
 An eminent list of artists collaborated on the project, and David spoke of his involvement at the launch at St Bride Library.
-The book tells the story of my family business, Baddeley Brothers.
+The book tells the story of a family business, Baddeley Brothers.

 In an inspiring insight into his involvement with the book, David reflected on the opportunity to glimpse into the lives behind an illustrious family tree – filled with amazing connections and locations that help tell a story of British type and design.
 “It has proven to be that rare project which brings everything you love together.”